tarojosh/jss-toolkit/README.md

 ## Folders

-*./jss* - Program files, stores the main cli handler
+*./src* - Contains the main project files

-*./jss/cli* - Command scripts directory
+*./src/cli* - Command scripts directory

+*./src/utils* - Contanis helpful scripts that can be used by other commands

 ## Credits
 Author - Josh Tarongoy